fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Deputy Director

-  [Evan][eg1] is our Deputy Director.
+  [Evan][eg1] is our former Campaign Director.
 She’s been organizing hard-hitting campaigns for more than a decade and is a regular contributor to The Guardian and Huffington Post.

 ---